segmentio/segment-docs/src/connections/functions/insert-functions.md

 ---

-Use Destination Insert Functions to compute, transform, and enrich your data before it reaches downstream destinations.
+Use Destination Insert Functions to enrich, transform, or filter your data before it reaches downstream destinations.

 **Implement advanced data computation**: Write custom computation, operations, and business logic on streaming data that you send to downstream destinations.